Judge in 'holding pattern' amid tests on shoulder

 Left-hander James Paxton could miss the first two months of the regular season after having back surgery on Feb.
 5.

 The Yankees are looking to reach the World Series for the first time since winning the 2009 title.
-New York won 103 games and the AL East last year, swept Minnesota in the Division Series, then got knocked out by Houston.
+New York won 103 games and the American League East last year, swept Minnesota in the AL Division Series, then got knocked out by Houston.

 The Associated Press contributed to this report.